-99212 CPT code is used to bill office or other outpatient visit.
+99212 CPT code is used for billing office or other outpatient visit.
 These codes are typically reported daily and are differentiated as new or established patients.
 There are five levels under the services of office or other outpatient visits for the Established patient category represented by 99211-99215.
-This article will help you with proper coding, Billing guidelines, Modifiers, and reimbursement for 99212 CPT code.
+This article will help you with proper coding, Billing guidelines, Modifiers, and reimbursement for the 99212 CPT code.

 CPT codes 99211-99215 report office or other outpatient services for only established patients.
 99212 CPT code is the low-level E&M code and includes straightforward medical decision-making.

-According to medical coding and billing guidelines, An Established patient is the one who has received professional services from a physician, another physician, or other qualified healthcare professionals of the same specialty or subspecialty and belongs to the same practicing group within the past three years.
+According to medical coding and billing guidelines, An Established patient has received professional services from a physician, another physician, or other qualified healthcare professionals of the same specialty or subspecialty and belongs to the same practicing group within the past three years.

 A medically appropriate history and physical examination should be documented as determined by the treating provider.
 The right level of history and physical examination is no longer used when determining the level of service and is only used to make the level of E&M codes.

-Codes should be selected based on the current CPT Medical Decision Making table.
-Alternately, time alone may be used to determine the appropriate level of service.
-Total time for reporting these services includes face-to-face and non-face-to-face time personally spent by the Doctor or other health care professionals on the date of the encounter.
+Codes should be selected based on the current CPT Medical Decision-Making table.
+Alternatively, time alone may be used to determine the appropriate level of service.
+Total time for reporting these services includes face-to-face and non-face-to-face time personally spent by the Doctor or other health care professionals on the encounter date.

 - 99212- problem-focused brief (1-3 elements)